miguel-silva/network-overrides/README.md

 It was designed to allow one to develop web client-side apps on top of an external environment (ex: test or production) using assets served from one (or multiple) local dev-server(s).

-Additionally, with the help of the `network-overrides wrap-command` command, one can ensure that a set of overrides are only in place while the provided sub-command is running (ex: dev-server process).
+Additionally, by having the command line as a source of truth, one can ensure that a set of overrides are only in place while the related process is running (ex: dev-server).

 ## Quick start